GiveMeAllYourCats/cipher-chain/README.md

 ## Options

-- `secret` The secret to use for key stretching and encrypting/decrypting all algorithms with.
-No default, must be specified unless `secretFile` used.
+- `secret` The secret(s) to use for specific chains, needs to be a array and as long as your `chain` option
-- `secretFile` A path to a file that points to a cipher-chain generate key file (256 bytes) used for encryption/decryption.
-If the file does not exist, it is generated, saved and used as the `secret`.
-If the file is found the contents are loaded as the `secret`
-- `hmacVerify` Do `encrypt-then-MAC` to verify authenticity of the encrypted ciphertext
+- `chain` Array with strings that hold the cipher algorithms you want to use as a path to traverse from plain to cipher and vice versa
 - `autoPadding` boolean to switch auto padding for the cipher
 - `concurrentFiles` how many concurrent files will be encrypted and decrypted at any given time.
 Default 100
 - `hmacAlgorithm` string for what algorith the hmac verify should use.
 Default `sha512`